kitsune-soc/kitsune/docs/src/configuring/search.md

 This runs searches on your database directly.
 The quality is actually not too bad and uses automatic language detection to make full-text searches relevant.

 ## Meilisearch

-> You need to compile Kitsune with the `meilisearch` feature flag to enable this feature

 ```toml
 [search]